 Infection – You should speak to your GP or hospital if you notice any signs of infection, for example:

 breakdown of the wound with oozing/pus or sores

-redness and the affected area feeling warmer than usual
+redness and the affected area feeling warmer than usual or smelling unpleasant.

 You should also look after your feet – see a doctor or